-This session provides a platform for students across the campus to gain exposure for their research, and to disseminate and exchange ideas.
-The aim is to stimulate interaction among researchers, and hopefully foster a close bound in the robotic society of our university.
+This session provides a platform for students across the campus to gain exposure for their research and to disseminate and exchange ideas.
+The aim is to stimulate interaction among researchers and hopefully foster a close bond in the robotics community of our university.